hnmnhnmn/CV_Android/Project Manager/resume.md

 ### Back-end Engineer
 **Lutech.LTD** – Da Nang
 *2021-2024*

-1. Same time as an Android developer at Lutech, I built APIs system for all of the company's Android apps.
+1. **Technology Stack:** Java, Spring Boot, Docker, NodeJs, MySQL, MongoDB
+1. Implement a combination of techniques to build an API system for all company applications including IOS and Android to reduce costs to the lowest possible (Cut costs down to 10% compared to using GCP)
 1. Designed and implemented RESTful APIs serving 10M+ users worldwide handling 200TB monthly traffic
+1. Implemented CI/CD pipelines for automated testing and deployment

 ## Key Project